SGrannemann/Star-Trek-Scripts-NLP-Playground/README.md

 ## Project as a training ground for different aspects of NLP
 This project is intended as a toy project to practice different aspects of NLP, from collecting and preprocessing data to the different vector space transformations and different options for scoring document similarity.
 You can use the provided Python scripts to create your own corpus of Star Trek scripts and Wikipedia plot summaries and afterwards query the corpus.
 For now, I have focussed more on collecting and cleaning the data instead of using advanced NLP methods.
-Available query options are thus TFIDF and LSA for now.
+Available query options are thus TFIDF, LSA and word2vec for now.

 ## Getting Started
 In case you want to use the code available here, you can most easily proceed as follows:
+- Use the requirements.txt to setup your VENV with the necessary libraries.
 - Download the all_scripts_raw.json file from the data folder of this project or directly from the source at https://www.kaggle.com/gjbroughton/start-trek-scripts .
 - Download the Wikipedia articles via the provided scraping script (data folder: scrape_episode_plots.py).
 Please do not overburden Wikipedia while scraping - they are nice enough to be pretty lenient regarding webscraping.
 - Use the script extract_plots.py from the data folder to write the plot descriptions from the Wiki articles to text files.
 - now you can use the preprocessing.py script (in the preprocessing folder) that will create a pandas DataFrame with both the scripts and the plot descriptions.
 You will need to comment out the lines with the bigrams towards the end.
 - Train the bigram model via collocation_creation.py.
 - use preprocessing again so the DataFrame contains the bigram version of the text too.
 (Uncomment the respective lines again.)
+- Run word2vec_training.py to create the word2vec vector embedding model of the corpus.
-- You can now use the query_scoring.py script to query the corpus based on TFIDF and LSA.
+- You can now use the query_scoring.py script to query the corpus based on TFIDF, LSA and word2vec.
 Have fun - and do not hesitate to give feedback :)

 ## Project structure